pythonanywhere/flask-tutorials/tutorial-2.md

 IMAGE HERE

 We can ignore the warning for now.
 Let's take a closer look at those two commands.
-The second one first:
+We'll start with the second one:

     flask db init